balaam/slate/source/index.html.md

 #### Why!?

-Using these commands you can use Dinodeck as almost an interactive editor.
+Using these commands you can use Dinodeck almost like an interactive editor.
 Tell it reload from your text editor, or send over a snippet of code, interatively query the program at runtime.
 It's a pretty powerful idea and one that that's not been fully explored!

 <aside class="warning">For a public release the <code>webserver</code> flag should be set to <code>false</code>.</aside>